chromoxdor/easyfetch/README.md

       <img width="600" alt="vS1" src="https://user-images.githubusercontent.com/33860956/159258001-6dcc11d5-e6cb-471e-b115-4cfb14c600e6.png">

-   - The time set slider: Name a task something consisting of “tSlider” and every item will become a time set slider.
+   - The "time" slider: Name a task something consisting of “tSlider” and every item will become a "time" slider.
-    - The time set slider stores the values of both times in one number.
+    - The "time" slider stores the values of both times in one number.
 This makes it easier to store these values with the regulator - level control plugin since only one plugin for both values is needed
     - This slider has two thumbs for two time values (e.g. on and off time).
 Both times are stored in the corresponding taskvalue.
 The code example shows how to make use of it: